-- Food Costs of €1,525,089 showed a small increase, up from €1,503,129 for the previous year. - Medical Supplies Costs in line with previous year. - Clothing and Care Costs Charges down on previous year due to full year of Covid restrictions. - Water Rates Charges in line with previous year. - Rent/Rates Charges increased on the prior year due to overpayment of vat in the previous year. - Wage Costs Charges increased on the prior year due to the appointment of 1 additional Accountant. - Security Costs The charge showed an increase on last year due to new CCTV for the family area. - Cleaning and HACCP Charges in line with previous year.
+- Food Costs of €1,575,676 showed a small increase, up from €1,525,089 for the previous year. - Medical Supplies Costs in line with previous year. - Clothing and Care Costs Charges showed an increase of €114k as a result of the easing of covid restrictions. - Water Rates Charges decreased with previous year. - Rent/Rates Charges in line with the previous year. - Wage Costs Charges increased on the prior year by 7.5% following a board approved cost of living increase. - Security Costs The charge showed an increase on last year due to new CCTV for the family area. - Cleaning and HACCP Charges showed a decrease of €47k on the previous year.